Lake Monongahela

 Lake Monongahela was a proglacial lake in western Pennsylvania, West Virginia, and Ohio.
-It formed during the Pre-Illinoian ice epoch when the retreat of the ice sheet northwards blocked the drainage of these valleys to the north.
+It formed during the Pre-Illinoian ice epoch when the advance of the ice sheet southwards blocked the drainage of these valleys to the north.
 The lake formed south of the ice front continued to rise until it was able to breach a low divide near New Martinsville, West Virginia.
 The overflow was the beginning of the process which created the modern Ohio River valley.

 Preglacial drainage

 The Monongahela flowed north from Lewis County to Pittsburgh.
 Here, the Lower Allegheny joined and they continued westward in the Ohio River valley to Beaver, Pennsylvania.
 At Beaver, the predecessor of the upper Ohio River joined and together the water flowed northwest, up the Beaver River into Ohio.
 Using a combination of waterways it crossed the divide into the Lake Erie basin to join the ancestral St. Lawrence River through Canada.